CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 **HW 5:** Show the k-point convergence plot, your pick for the k-points, and your rationale.

 #### Optimization ####
-Finally, you will be performing a geometry optimization on the (001) BO2-terminated surface of SrTiO<sub>3</sub>.
+Finally, you will be performing a geometry optimization on the 104 surface of LiCoO<sub>2</sub>.
 To proceed with this exercise, first take a look at the starting structure `LiCoO2-104.traj` in the `relax` folder by using the GUI.
 You should see a 1x4x6 surface of LiCoO<sub>2</sub>, with the bottom three layers fixed to the bulk positions.
 Next, take a look at the `relax.py` script discussed previously.
 You will be using this script for running the surface optimization calculations.
+Submit the calcualtion using vasp-ase.sub and be sure to change the file name accordingly.

 To check on the calculation while it is running use either